bonk-dev/HarpoS7/README.md

 // can be identified by the fingerprint sent by the PLC) var publicKey = new byte[64];

+// Input - public key family (must be read from the fingerprint)
+// Example: 00:181B7B0847D11694, the 00 before the ':' is the public key family
+// Currently the 00, 01 and 03 families are supported.
+var family = EPublicKeyFamily.S71500;

 // Output - "Encrypted key" which you send back to the PLC (216 bytes long) var keyBlob = new byte[Constants.FinalBlobDataLength];